 Location.
 44° 44.961′ N, 74° 59.643′ W. Marker is in Norwood, New York, in St. Lawrence County.
-Marker is at the intersection of South Main Street (New York State Route 56) and Park Street, on the right when traveling south on South Main Street.
+Memorial is at the intersection of South Main Street (New York State Route 56) and Park Street, on the right when traveling south on South Main Street.
 Touch for map.
 Marker is in this post office area: Norwood NY 13668, United States of America.
 Touch for directions.

 Categories. • War, Korean • War, Vietnam • War, World I • War, World II •